- Learn More

 Representative borrower experience has included:

 - Las Vegas Sands and its subsidiaries in a $5 billion senior secured credit facility used to refinance existing bank loans, construction loans and commercial mortgage-backed security financing.
-Future proceeds will be used to fund the development and construction of new gaming, hotel, retail, convention center and residential condominium projects.

 - Bon-Ton Stores, a public company that operates 278 regional department stores in 23 states, in a $675 million senior secured revolving credit facility and a $75 million second lien term loan facility.